 -Trainees must complete the graduate course Genetics/G3 (MBIOL 6420)

--Trainees must complete a semester of approved advanced coursework in Genetics.
-Currently, course offerings that can be used toward satisfying this requirement include either Applied Computational Genomics (HGEN 6060) or two of the following: Evolutionary Genetics and Genomics (HGEN 6092); New Tools of Genetic Analysis: Genetics Meets Genomics (HGEN 6060); and Introduction to Probability and Statistics (BMI 6106)
+-Trainees must complete two advanced courses in Genetics and a course in Statistical Analysis.
+Currently, course offerings that can be used toward satisfying this requirement include Applied Computational Genomics (HGEN 6060); New Tools of Genetic Analysis: Genetics Meets Genomics (HGEN 6060); and Introduction to Probability and Statistics (BMI 6106)

 When to Apply